 SEA Alumni Events, held regionally, are a great way to keep abreast of SEA news and reconnect with or meet new shipmates.
 We send invitations by email based on your last known address.
-If you've recently moved or changed your email, we encourage you to update your information in the Alumni Directory to stay abreast of events in your location.
+If you've recently moved or changed your email, we encourage you to update your information by emailing Victoria, firstname.lastname@example.org, to stay abreast of events in your location.

 Kate Salesin Develops Sustainable Sushi Guide App

 Kate is an alumna of C-268 and C-226D and developed the idea for the guide during her SEA Semester experience in Europe.
 A major academic component of the program was examining the historical development of fisheries in four historic seaports in Ireland, France, Portugal and Spain.

 "One of the main themes of the class was overfishing, so I decided to put my computer science skills to use by making an app for the final project called Sustainable Sushi Guide."

 The app helps users interpret sushi menus, lists the fish used in each dish and if they are sustainably harvested.
 Her first goal is to market the app to organizations and businesses promoting the use of sustainable fisheries.
 From the app's website:

 Sustainable Sushi Guide is your seafood and sushi dining companion.
 You might recognize maguro or hamachi on a menu, but what about tako, iwashi, or shirako?
 What are they?
 Are they served raw or cooked?
 Are they sustainably harvested?
 Sustainable Sushi Guide is here to rescue you.

 Search over 60 types of seafood by Japanese or English names

 Read sustainability information distilled from many seafood guides

 Translate over 50 other terms you might see on a sushi menu (e.g. nigiri, chirashi, omakase)